jhu-ip/cs220-summer22/assign/final.md

 * unknown function name in expression
 * error writing PNG file (`image.cpp` already has code to detect these errors and throw an exception)
-* invalid plot directives in plot input file, such as wrong number of arguments to a directive, or invalid arguments to a directive
 * more than one `Color` directive for a function
 * fill directive referring to a nonexistent function name